 Before a workout

-High-fiber foods: Beans, cruciferous vegetables (broccoli, cauliflower) can cause bloating and discomfort during exercise.
+High-fiber foods: Beans and cruciferous vegetables may cause bloating and discomfort during exercise.

 Greasy and fatty foods: Burgers, fries, fried chicken are slow to digest and can weigh you down during exercise.

-Sugary drinks and processed foods: Candy, pastries, sugary sodas cause a blood sugar spike followed by a crash, leaving you feeling tired and sluggish.
+Sugary drinks and processed foods: Candy, pastries, and sugary sodas cause a sugar rush followed by fatigue.

 During a workout